jhlagado/restful/README.md

 console.log({ value2 });
 ```

+This is *one way* to comunicate state between modules but as with global state, this is not recommended because without great care being exercised this can be a subtle source of bugs.

 ## Global Scope
 Global scope is available everywhere in your programs through a single varibale called `global`.